 3.Treats Alcohol Poisoning (and Helps Prevent Hangovers)

-While activated charcoal does not adsorb alcohol, it does help quickly remove other toxins from the body that contribute to poisoning.
+While activated carbon does not adsorb alcohol, it does help quickly remove other toxins from the body that contribute to poisoning.
 Alcohol is rarely consumed in its pure form; mixers that include artificial sweeteners and chemicals are common.
 Activated charcoal treats poisoning by removing these toxins.

 Most people don’t think about mold living in their bodies, but it can.
 Toxic mold causes depression, kidney and liver failure, decreased brain function, heart disease, eye irritation, headaches, vomiting, impaired immune system function and severe respiratory distress.
 Homes that have flooded, or even those with small leaks under a sub-floor or in the walls, can create an environment where mold can thrive.
 Poor ventilation contributes to the problem, and bathrooms, basements and laundry rooms are particularly prone to mold growth.
 If there is visible mold in your home, it must be mitigated properly.
 It’s important to wear gloves and a protective mask to keep from inhaling toxic mold during cleanup.
 Activated charcoal, baking soda, apple cider vinegar, tea tree oil and borax can be used to clean mold off hard surfaces and keep mold from growing in the future.